Care home fire training London is essential so staff can put fire plans into place as soon as an alarm operates.

-The need for care home fire training was highlighted once again following the fire in Hertfordshire this weekend (April 2017).
+The need for care home fire training was highlighted once again following a care home fire in Hertfordshire

 The fire started at about 6 a.m. in the morning, killing two residents.
 This is usually the end of a night shift , so there would have been fewer staff on duty.
 Care home fire plans are needed for both the day, evening and also night shifts.
 During evening and night shifts the risk often increases because of staff numbers.

 Persons who work in a care home require frequent care home fire training.
 Staff should know all care home fire plans, the stages of fire or fire alarm and also understand the different types of evacuation stages.
 These are delayed, progressive horizontal and full evacuation.